LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 ### Code Credits

-Where I used code I picked up in articles or tutorials in external resources I have marked it in the html or css.
+Where I used code, I picked up in articles or tutorials in external resources I have marked it in the html or css.
 Here is a list of all the code I adapted from external sources:

 hr styling script taken from https://www.prodjex.com/2019/03/match-hr-width-to-text-above/